Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/visual-editor.md

 title: "About the visual editor"
 id: visual-editor
 sidebar_label: "About the visual editor"
-description: "The visual editor enables analysts to quickly create and visualize dbt models through a visual, drag-and-drop experience inside of dbt Cloud."
+description: "The visual editor enables anyone to quickly access and transform data through a visual, drag-and-drop experience inside of dbt Cloud."
 pagination_next: "docs/cloud/visual-editor-interface"
 pagination_prev: null
 ---